Bioconductor/BBS/Doc/prerelease_and_release_checklist.md

   on the devel linux master builder.
 Run the prepareRepo/pushRepo sequence.
   Before running that sequence create the 3.6/extra directory so the pushRepo script has a place to push the stuff.

+- Modify the file /about/removed-packages/ on the web site to indicate the packages that were removed with this release.
+  Link to the last-good landing page of each package.

 <a name="d"></a>